gnosischain/documentation/docs/specs/bridges/eth-gc/erc20-to-erc20-extension-linked-with-a-particular-token/susd-bridge-extension/transfer-susd-through-the-bridge-extension.md

 ![](/img/specs/bridges/Nifty2.png)

 :::success
-You should now see your newly transferred sUSD balance on the xDAi chain.
+You should now see your newly transferred sUSD balance on the Gnosis Chain.
 :::

-## Withdraw sUSD tokens from the xDai chain
+## Withdraw sUSD tokens from the Gnosis Chain

-1. Choose the xDai chain in the browser wallet extension and login to [MyEtherWallet (MEW)](https://www.myetherwallet.com/access-my-wallet).
-Select to the **Interact with Contract** item in the side navigation menu. (_note: you must have sUSD tokens in your wallet on the xDai chain to proceed_)
+1. Choose the Gnosis Chain in the browser wallet extension and login to [MyEtherWallet (MEW)](https://www.myetherwallet.com/access-my-wallet).
+Select to the **Interact with Contract** item in the side navigation menu. (_note: you must have sUSD tokens in your wallet on the Gnosis Chain to proceed_)
 2. Initialize the sUSD bridgeable token contract interface:
 3. 1\) Add the token **Contract Address**`0x4C36d2919e407f0Cc2Ee3c993ccF8ac26d9CE64e` .
 4. 2\) Add the following JSON in the **`ABI/JSON Interface`** field: